waqarnabi/waqarnabi.github.io/_pages/about.md

 + Computer Systems
    + Heterogeneous, high-performance computing (HHPC)
    + Sustainable computing
-   + High-level programming flows for FPGAs and GPUs
+   + High-level and accessible programming flows for FPGAs and GPUs
-   + Accessible programming flows for HHPC
-   + Peformance optimization of scientific models and machine learning
+   + Performance end energy optimization of scientific models and machine learning
-   + Performance optimization of database management systems
+   + Performance and energy optimization of system software and database management systems

 + Computing Education
   + Competency-based learning and mastery learning
+  + Reflective learning
+  + Teaching foundational courses in computing
-  + Computing and Software Engineering education for low and middle income countries (LMICs)
+  + Computing and software engineering education for low and middle income countries (LMICs)
   + Use of AI in education

+At any given time I am working on only a subset from the list above, and sometims exploring things not on the list at all.
+But, it captures my profile and interests well enough!

 I am quite keen on working with colleagues from other disciplines, and with international partners.